Ari-Smith-Research/Ari-Smith-Research.github.io/research-interests.md

 My varous research interests include

 - Critical Algorithm Studies
+- Applied Inverse Optimization
+- Sociotechnical Infrastructurings of Fairness and Democratic Theory
+  - How algorithmic material-discursive practices engage concepts of Gerrymandering, the quantification of fairness, and redistributions of agency
+- Preference Elicitation Technologies
+  - In conjunction with Foucauldian perspectives on Power and the Subject
 - Feminist Philosophies of Technoscience
   - Particularly, the philosophies of Karen Barad, Susan Leigh Star, and Donna Haraway
-- Preference Elicitation Technologies
-  - In conjunction with Foucauldian perspectives on Power and the Subject
-- Applied Inverse Optimization
-- Sociotechnical Infrastructurings of Fairness and Democratic Theory
-  - Material-Discursive practices that engage concepts of Gerrymandering, the quantification of fairness, and redistribution of agency